OMENScan/Auto4n6/README.md

  <li><a href=https://github.com/OMENScan/Auto4n6/blob/main/PlasoX.ACQ> The Plaso timelining script</a></li>
 </ul>

-# Step1: The Auto4n6 Main Driver Script
+# Step 2: The Auto4n6 Main Driver Script
 First it is important to note that
 <a href=https://github.com/OMENScan/AChoirX> AChoirX </a>
 can function in "Blocked" or "UnBlocked" mode.
 In Blocked mode a program waits until it's previous sub-processes wait until they complete to run the next process.
 In UnBlocked mode a program can run multiple sub-process simultaneously.
 Auto4n6 works in UnBlocked mode, meaning that multiple triage and memory parsing process can run at the same time.
 This makes processing MUCH faster but imtroduces some complication.
 All you really need to know is that Auto4n6 can run parse multiple memory dumps and triage collections at the same time.
 That means that monitoring the console can be confusing as you see multiple processes executing at the same time.
 Auto4n6 does not have any issues with this, but it can be confusing to watch the console as it displays messages across multiple parsing routines.